 Contempt of Court: A Legal Concept

-Before delving into the specifics of contempt within the criminal court system of Texas, it's essential to grasp the concept of contempt of court itself.
+Before exploring the specifics of contempt within the criminal court system of Texas, it's essential to grasp the concept of contempt of court itself.
 Contempt of court refers to any action that defies or disrespects the authority, dignity, or orders of a court.
 It can manifest in various forms, such as disobeying a judge's orders, disrupting court proceedings, or showing disrespect to the judge or other court officials.

 Types of Contempt in Texas